 The first group either sees no connection between the two practices, or takes a “no official position” stance on contraception in order to avoid controversy or to focus attention solely on abortion.
 But more and more pro‑life groups and individuals have seen their many connections and realize that, as long as contraception is widely available and the underlying anti‑life mentality reigns, the practice of abortion will never end.

 Even committed Christians rarely discuss the moral aspects of contraception any more.
 Mortal sin has become just another brightly-packaged consumer item on the grocery store shelf.
 Despite this profound silence, it remains one of the major life issues of our time because it serves as the foundation of the practice of abortion.
-Wherever contraception leads, abortion always follows, whether for a married couple, a church denomination, or for an entire country.
+Wherever contraception leads, abortion always follows, whether for a married couple, for a church denomination, or for an entire country.

 At one time, the Protestant churches were united in opposing both contraception and abortion.
 After the Anglicans accepted contraception in limited cases during their 1930 Lambeth Conference, resistance to all of the anti‑life practices unraveled with amazing speed.
 All but a few of the many Protestant denominations now accept or at least tolerate contraception, abortion, divorce, homosexuality, euthanasia, and pornography.
 Today, most of the churches that actively oppose abortion are those that have steadfastly defended the Christian tradition against birth control.